Tyler-Marsh/createBlogUsers/README.md

 # createBlogUsers
-Create users for a blog using mongoDB I am creating.
+Create users for a blog using MongoDB I am creating.
 Takes two command line arguments and hashes the users password.